dontran15/frontend-abopsc/_pages/lesson.md

 # Unit 4

-Now oimagine you're a car mechanic, and you have a long list of cars waiting to be fixed.
+Now imagine you're a car mechanic, and you have a long list of cars waiting to be fixed.
 Instead of manually fixing each car one by one, you want to use a loop to efficiently go through the list.
 This is where a while loop comes in handy.
 A while loop is used when you want to repeat a block of code as long as a certain condition is true.
 For example, you can use a while loop to fix cars in your list until there are no more cars left.

 INSERT CODE